monte-mahlum/monte-mahlum.github.io/_pages/about.md

 My industry interests include (1) formal methods in software, infrastructure, and systems architecture; (2) machine learning & scientific computing; and (3) database systems.
 My principal aim in these domains is to responsibly integrate advanced mathematics into complex and critical systems.

-My academic interests include (but are not limited to) (1) category theory, type theory, topos theory, and algebraic topology & geometry; and seperately (2) machine learning and numerics.
+My academic interests include (but are not limited to) (1) category theory, type theory, topos theory, and algebraic topology & geometry; and seperately (2) machine learning and numerical methods.
 Some of my favorite studies live in the intersection of these two veins, e.g., neural sheaf diffusion and gene-ontology-based learning.

 For my repository, see [GitHub](https://github.com/monte-mahlum).